gabehollombe-aws/step-functions-workshop/website/content/_index.md

 ### Try it out

-1. Click ‘Start execution’
+Step 1.
+Click ‘Start execution’

-2. Every time we ask Step Functions to execute a state machine, we can provide some initial input if we want.
+Step 2.
+Every time we ask Step Functions to execute a state machine, we can provide some initial input if we want.
 Let’s just leave the initial example input as-is and click ‘Start execution’

-3. You’ll now see the details page for the execution we just triggered.
+Step 3.
+You’ll now see the details page for the execution we just triggered.
 Click on any of the step names in the visualization and notice how we can see the input and output values for each state in the execution.

     ![Workflow simplified all pass states](images/simplified-workflow-vis-all-pass.png)